 This course focuses on integration of learning from all other courses to develop and execute the generalist nursing role when providing holistic care to patients with complex or critical care level health problems and their families.
 Emphasizes care of complex patients, identifying rapid response clinical situations by differentiating emergent, urgent, and non-emergent clinical states; developing, implementing, and evaluating evidence-based nursing interventions to assist in an individual's participation in their recovery, prevention of complications and sequelae, reduction of risks, and management/stabilization of acute and chronic conditions.
-100 clinical hours in a precepted setting individuals.
-Course includes a total of 90 hours of clinical, simulation, skills, and observational hours.
-Co-requisite: NUR 655.
-Students retaking NUR 655C must also enroll in NUR 655.
-(S/NC)
+100 clinical hours in a precepted setting

-NUR 655C Nursing Practice: Unstable Health Alterations Clinical (1 SH) Application of theoretical concepts and implementing safe individualized care to critically ill
+NUR 655C Nursing Practice: Unstable Health Alterations Clinical (1 SH)